Alfred Billings Street

-Alfred Billings Street (December 18, 1811 – June 2, 1881) was an American author and poet.
+Alfred Billings Street (December 18, 1811 – June 2, 1881) was an American writer and poet.

 Biography

 Street was born in Poughkeepsie (city), New York.
 His family moved to Monticello in Sullivan County when he was young, and he was educated at the Dutchess county academy.
 He studied law with his father, Randall S. Street, and practiced in Monticello.
 In 1839 he moved to Albany and edited the Northern Light from 1843 to 1844.
 He wrote poetry that was published in literary magazines.
 In 1848 he was appointed New York State Librarian, a position he held until his death.
 His poems deal with the sights and sounds of the woodland and the life of the more primitive days of the settlement of America.

 List of works

 Among his books of verse are: